ManuNeuro/blockchain_ann/README.md

 ## Contributing

-We welcome contributions to this project.
+I welcome contributions to this project.
 Please feel free to open an issue or submit a pull request.